 - Mary Ann b 1 Jun, 1863 d 28 Aug, 1946 m 1907 George Howard Strieby b 1865 d 1936

 - Ernest Edward 25 Oct, 1878 d 7 Feb, 1951 m 1901 Mary Gertrude Day

 - Andrew Albert b 28 May 1883 d September 1883

 - Ada Johnson b 8 June, 1886 d m Edwin Lewis Mitchell b 1878 d 1970

 All their children were born in South Australia.
-Charlotte and James lived in South Australia.

 Edward Ernest Hill, Mary Ann Hill and Ada Hill all married at St Paul’s Church, Bridgetown.
 Sarah Hill married George William Beermier in 1905 in Subiaco, Western Australia.